MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nf-directml-idmldebugdevice-setmutedebugoutput.md

 Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">BOOL</a></b>

 If <b>TRUE</b>, DirectML is muted, and it will not send messages to the <a href="https://docs.microsoft.com/windows/desktop/api/d3d12sdklayers/nn-d3d12sdklayers-id3d12infoqueue">ID3D12InfoQueue</a>.
 If <b>FALSE</b>, DirectML is not muted, and it will send messages to the <b>ID3D12InfoQueue</b>.
 The default value is <b>FALSE</b>.

-## -returns

-This method doesn't return a value.

 ## -see-also